mhaugrud/msumcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

 .. admonition:: Extend this program ...

     #.
-Modify this program so that before it creates the window, it prompts
-       the user to enter the desired background color.
-It should store the user's responses in a variable, and modify the color of the window according to the user's wishes.
+Modify this program so that before it creates the window, it prompts the user to type the desired background color.
+It should store the user's response in a variable, and modify the color of the window according to the user's wishes.
 (Hint: you can find a list of permitted color names at  http://www.w3schools.com/html/html_colornames.asp.
-It includes some quite
-       unusual ones, like "PeachPuff"  and "HotPink".)
+It includes some quite unusual ones, like "PeachPuff"  and "HotPink".)
     #.
 Do similar changes to allow the user, at runtime, to set tess' color.
     #.
-Do the same for the width of tess' pen.  *Hint:* your dialog with the
-       user will return a string, but tess' ``pensize`` method expects its argument to be an ``int``.
-That means you need to convert the string to an int before you pass it to ``pensize``.
+Do the same for the width of tess' pen.  *Hint:* your dialog with the user will return a string, but tess' ``pensize`` method expects its argument to be an ``int``.
+That means you need to make an int from the string before you pass it to ``pensize``.

 **Check your understanding**